Eschatologue/CM_wiki/docs/glossary.md

 ## Reaction

 A Reaction is a special action taken in response to a trigger defined in the Reaction's description.
-You can take a Reaction on another creature's turn, and if you take it on your turn, you can do so even if you also take an action, a Bonus Action, or both.
-Once you take a Reaction, you can't take another one until the start of your next turn.
-The Opportunity Attack is a Reaction available to all creatures.
+You can take a **:rsc-r: Reaction**{ .rsc } on another creature's turn, and if you take it on your turn, you can do so even if you also take an action, a **:rsc-b: Bonus Action**{ .rsc }, or both.
+Once you take a **:rsc-r: Reaction**{ .rsc }, you can't take another one until the start of your next turn.
+The Opportunity Attack is a **:rsc-r: Reaction**{ .rsc } available to all creatures.

 ---